 In this case study Fossa alternas are described.
-It is a double pit compost toilet and is made up of six parts (Morgan, 2007):
+It is a double pit compost toilet and is made up of six parts (Morgan, 2007): • Two pits

-- Two pits

 - Two ring beams to protect the two pits

 - A single concrete slab which sits on one of the ring beams

 - The toilet house which provides privacy

-In this type of toilet urine is not separated from feaces.
+In this type of toilet urine is not separated from faeces.
 Three cups of soil and one cup of ash are added after every use.
 One pit fills up first.
 During the first season the second pit is unused.
 After the first one or two years, depending on the number of users, the first pit will get filled.
 When the first pit is full, the toilet slab and structure are moved on to the second pit and top soil is placed over the contents of the first pit which is then left to compost.
 The second pit is then put to use whilst the contents of the first pit are composting.
+When the second pit gets filled, the first pit will be ready for emptying the compost of the pit.
+After the original pit is emptied, the toilet slab and structure can be placed back again over the empty pit and the recently filled pit is covered with soil and left to compost for a further year.
+This changing of the pits can continue for many years in the same site.